braindotai/Python-Project-Shell-Automation/README.md

 - `GITHUB_USERNAME`: Your github username
 - `GITHUB_PASSWORD`: Your github password
 - `PROJECT_PATH`: Path where you want to store all your projects
+- `BACKUP`: Path where you want to backup all your projects....
+I'd recommend setting it to onedrive path, which periodically syncs all your files within onedrive to cloud

 Checkout these tutorials to get it done